Mixed mode oscillations in a conceptual climate model: Setting up the Model

-Then equations \eqref{ebmCub}-\eqref{hydroCub} become
+Then equations \eqref{sie2}-\eqref{hydro2} become

 where the dot ($\dot{ \ \ }$) denotes $\frac{d}{ds}$.
-The new dimensionless parameters relate to the physical parameters of equations \eqref{ebmCub}-\eqref{hydroCub} in the following way:
+The new dimensionless parameters relate to the physical parameters of equations \eqref{sie2}-\eqref{hydro2} in the following way:

 Any time-scale separation is determined by $\epsilon_1 = \epsilon$ and $\epsilon_2 = \epsilon r$.
 As mentioned earlier, parameter values in paleoclimate problems are the subject of some debate.
 In accordance with our observation based on Figure \ref{mmoFig:tempRecord}, we assume that temperature evolves on a faster time-scale than carbon, implying $0< \epsilon \ll 1$.
-This assumption is further supported by \cite{ck92}.
 If $r = \mathcal{O}(1)$ we have 1 fast and 2 slow variables, and if $r \ll 1$ we are in the three time-scale case.
 Depending on which parameters hold the key to having $0 < \epsilon \ll 1$, other parameters (e.g. $p$, $b$, or $\lambda$) may be small as well.
 Again, our approach is to assume as little as possible about the parameters, so we will keep this in mind as we perform the analysis.
-Figure \ref{mmoFig:examples1} depicts examples of MMO orbits produced by the model.

 \begin{remark} The dimensionless form of the model is a variant of the Koper model, an electrochemical model that is known to exhibit MMOs \cite{koper, kuehn11}.
-Many other models in chemistry and neuroscience also demonstrate MMOs (e.g. the Hodgkin-Huxley equations \cite{rw08}).
+Many other models in chemistry and neuroscience also demonstrate MMOs (e.g., modified Hodgkin-Huxley equations \cite{rw08}).
 Indeed, many mechanisms in other areas such as mass balance in chemical reactions or gated ion channels in neural models behave similarly to certain climate mechanisms such as conservation of mass or exchange of carbon dioxide across the ocean-atmosphere surface. \end{remark}

+The geometric theory for analyzing dynamical systems with multiple time scales---known as {\it Fenichel theory} or {\it geometric singular perturbation theory} (GSPT) \cite{fenichel79, gsp}---has provided powerful tools for studying singular perturbation problems such as system \eqref{xp}-\eqref{zp}.
+Together, GSPT and {\it blow-up techniques} \cite{dumort96, ksRO, szmolwechs} provide rigorous results on global behavior such as relaxation oscillations \cite{sw04}.
+Figure \ref{mmoFig:examples1} depicts another type of complex oscillator behavior called mixed-mode oscillations (MMOs).
+Neurophysiological experiments are known to produce similar patterns \cite{amir02, dickson1998, gutfreund1995, khosrovani07, delnegro02}.
+Recently, these complicated oscillations have been explained using canard theory \cite{wec07} in conjunction with an appropriate global return mechanism by exploiting the multiple time-scale nature of the underlying models \cite{benoit1981, benoit1983, brons, guckenheimer08, milik1998, szmolwechs, mw05, wec12}.
+This is now one widely accepted explanation for MMOs; see, e.g., \cite{brons08, ddw09, mmosurvey}.